hacs/documentation/source/docs/use/repositories/dashboard.md

 3. **Troubleshooting**: Don't see the status or type in your table?
     - Make sure the [columns are not hidden](https://www.home-assistant.io/docs/organizing/tables#customizing-columns)

+## Updating repository metadata

+HACS [regularly checks the repositories for updates](/docs/faq/data_sources.md/#updates) and imports the new metadata, if there were changes.
+The metadata is what HACS knows about this repository.
+For example: the description, the documentation, the version information.
+In general, you do not need to check for updates.
+It is done automatically.
+But if you want to check immediately, you can manually trigger an update of the repository data.

+1. In Home Assistant, open HACS and find the repository of interest.
+2. On the repository entry, select the 3 dots :material-dots-vertical: menu, then select **Update information**.
+    - **Result**: If there were changes, the repository metadata is updated.
+        - You can now make an informed decision whether you want to [download](#downloading-a-repository) the new software version of the repository (if there even was a new version).

+        !!! note "Update information does not change the downloaded repository content"

+            **Update information** only updates what HACS knows about this repository.
+To get the new software version, you need to [download](#downloading-a-repository) it.

 ## Downloading a repository

+To use the functionality provided by a repository, you need to download it to Home Assistant.

 1. In Home Assistant, open HACS and find the repository of interest.
 2. Select the repository and view it's overview page.
     - The main section of this view renders the README file of the repository.
     - The **badges** on top provide some key information, such as author, [GitHub](https://github.com) stars, and number of open issues and pull requests.
         - This page should also contain the documentation on how to use it.
         - The content depends on the repository [type](/docs/use/repositories/type/index.md) and on the information the author provides.

     ![Repository dashboard](/assets/images/screenshots/repository/overview/light.png#only-light)
     ![Repository dashboard](/assets/images/screenshots/repository/overview/dark.png#only-dark)

 3. To download the repository, in the bottom-right corner, select the **Download** button.
+    - This opens a dialog that lets you download the repository.
+You can also select a different version, if needed.
+      - Typically, you would install the newest version.
+      - A reason to choose an older version of a repository would be if you run an older version of Home Assistant and the newer version of the repository requires a newer version of Home Assistant.
+      - Check the documentation of the repository to find out which version of Home Assistant is required.
-    - Don't see a download button?
+    - Don't see the **Download** button?
 The button doesn't show if the repository has already been downloaded.

 ## Removing a repository

 1. In Home Assistant, open HACS and find the repository you want to remove.
 2. On the repository entry, select the 3 dots :material-dots-vertical: menu, then select **Remove**.
     -  This removes the repository that was stored in your [Home Assistant configuration directory](https://www.home-assistant.io/docs/configuration/#to-find-the-configuration-directory).
 3. Removing the repository does not remove the related data.
 Check the documentation of the repository for instructions on how to remove it.

 ## Reporting an issue with a repository